carnifex-cmd/timeLogExtension/README.md

 ## 🔐 Authentication Methods

-The extension supports multiple authentication methods:
+The extension provides a clean, two-step authentication process:

+### Step 1: Method Selection
+Choose your preferred authentication method from a clean interface:

+### Step 2: Authentication Forms

-### 1. **API Token** (Manual)
+#### 1. **🔑 API Token** (Manual)
 Traditional permanent token authentication:
-- Enter YouTrack URL and permanent token manually
+- Enter YouTrack URL and permanent API token
-- Requires creating a token in YouTrack settings
+- Requires creating a token in YouTrack: Settings → Security → New Token

-### 2. **OAuth 2.0** (Secure)
-OAuth-based authentication:
-- Secure authentication without sharing permanent tokens
-- Requires OAuth client setup in YouTrack
+- Best for: Users who prefer manual token management

-### 3. **Auto-Detect** (Convenient) ✨ **NEW**
+#### 2. **🔍 Auto-Detect** (Convenient) ✨ **Recommended**
 Automatically detects authentication from existing YouTrack sessions:
-- Open YouTrack in any browser tab and log in
+- Login to production YouTrack in any browser tab
-- Click "Detect & Connect" to automatically extract authentication
+- Click "Auto-Detect Authentication" to automatically extract credentials
-- Works with any YouTrack authentication (JWT tokens, session tokens)
+- Works with YouTrack's internal authentication tokens
 - No manual token copying required
+- Best for: Users already logged into YouTrack

 #### How Auto-Detection Works:
-1. Content script monitors YouTrack pages for authentication tokens
+1. User logs into YouTrack in a browser tab
-2. Extension scans active YouTrack tabs when requested
+2. Extension scans the YouTrack tab for authentication tokens
-3. Extracts JWT tokens, session tokens, or cookies from localStorage
+3. Extracts authentication data from the browser's localStorage
 4. Automatically configures the extension with detected credentials
+5. Provides seamless authentication experience

-This method is particularly useful for enterprise YouTrack instances where users are already authenticated through SSO or other authentication mechanisms.
+This method is particularly useful for enterprise YouTrack instances where users are already authenticated and don't want to manage separate API tokens.

 ## 🔧 Development